-Have you ever found yourself roaming around a parking lot, trying to recall where you left your car?
+Have you ever found yourself wandering around a parking lot, trying to recall where you left your car?

 Or maybe you let your child borrow it, and they haven’t returned it when they were meant to.